-- The suspension of entry from outside the EU, the EEA, the microstates, the UK and Switzerland is extended until 31 October 2020. - Exemptions from the entry ban include: - Swedish citizens and their family members; - Citizens of EEA member states (including UK), Switzerland, Andorra, Monaco, San Marino or the Vatican, and their family members; - Individuals with a long-term residence status, a residence permit or a national visa (3+ months) from Sweden or from another EEA state, and their family members: - Residents of Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia and Uruguay. - Exemptions from the entry ban can also be made for foreign nationals with particularly urgent personal needs or who are to perform essential functions in Sweden, such as:
+- The suspension of entry from outside the EU, the EEA, the microstates, the UK and Switzerland is extended until 31 October 2020. - · Exemptions from the entry ban include: - Swedish citizens and their family members; - Citizens of EEA member states (including UK), Switzerland, Andorra, Monaco, San Marino or the Vatican, and their family members; - Individuals with a long-term residence status, a residence permit or a national visa (3+ months) from Sweden or from another EEA state, and their family members: - Residents of Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia and Uruguay.

-- Healthcare professionals; - Frontier workers: - Seasonal workers in agriculture, horticulture and forestry; - transport workers; - People travelling for urgent family reasons; - transit passengers; - seafarers; - people who work in international organisations or are invited by such organisations and whose presence is necessary for the organisations' activities, military personnel, aid workers and civil defence staff; - o people in need of international protection or for other humanitarian reasons: - people travelling for the purpose of studying; - o highly-skilled workers, if the job cannot be postponed or performed remotely. - Effective 27 August, Sweden has removed its advice against non-essential travel to Bulgaria, Netherlands and Romania. - Sweden previously removed the advice against non-essential travel to the following countries: Andorra, Austria, Belgium, Croatia, Czech Republic, Denmark, France, Germany, Greece, Hungary, Iceland, Italy, Liechtenstein, Luxembourg, Monaco, Norway, Poland, Portugal, San Marino, Spain, Switzerland and Vatican City. - For other countries in the EU, the EEA and the Schengen area, and the United Kingdom, the advice against non-essential travel is extended up to and including 9 September 2020. - The advice against non-essential travel to third countries (outside the EU, the EEA and the Schengen area and the UK) is extended until 15 November
+- Exemptions from the entry ban can also be made for foreign nationals with particularly urgent personal needs or who are to perform essential functions in Sweden, such as: - Healthcare professionals; - Frontier workers; - Seasonal workers in agriculture, horticulture and forestry; - transport workers; - People travelling for urgent family reasons; - transit passengers; - seafarers; - people who work in international organisations or are invited by such organisations and whose presence is necessary for the organisations' activities, military personnel, aid workers and civil defence staff; - people in need of international protection or for other humanitarian reasons; - people travelling for the purpose of studying; - o highly-skilled workers, if the job cannot be postponed or performed remotely. - Effective 8 October, Sweden has removed its advice against non-essential travel to Malta and Slovenia. - Sweden has now lifted the advice against non-essential travel to the following countries: Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Liechtenstein, Luxembourg, Malta, Monaco, the Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Switzerland, the UK and Vatican City. - For other countries in the EU, the EEA and the Schengen area (namely, Estonia, Ireland, Latvia and Lithuania) the advice against non-essential travel is extended up to and including 21 October 2020. - The advice against non-essential travel to third countries (outside the EU, the EEA and the Schengen area and the UK) is extended until 15 November.